General Motors Statistics: General Motors Co. designs, builds, and sells cars, trucks, crossovers, and automobile parts in the US and internationally.

 Digital Vehicle Platform Enables Adoption of Future Technologies

-- Developed an all-new digital vehicle platform, which is important for its next-generation of vehicles, active safety, EVs, infotainment and connectivity features, and the evolution of Super Cruise driver assistance feature.
+- Developed an all-new digital vehicle platform, which is important for its next-generation of vehicles, active safety, EVs, infotainment and connectivity features, and the evolution of the Super Cruise driver assistance feature.

 - Along with expanded capacity for smartphone-like over-the-air software updates, the system enables the adoption of functionality upgrades during the lifespan of the vehicle.